quii/learn-go-with-tests/databases.md

 We tested that they were _ordered_ with our unit tests, and that they're _reversible_ with our integration tests.
 But are they _idempotent_?

 Let's write a test for it!
-Simply run the same migrations twice, the database should raise an error if it doesn't allow the same migration twice.
+Simply run the same migrations twice or in unexpected order; the database should raise an error if it doesn't allow the same migration twice.

 ## Write the test first